icebreakerone/ib1-technical-docs/docs/access_control_specification.md

 ## Obligations

-Obligations are constraints on what the data consumer can do with the data, restricting or specialising the permissions granted.
-They are specified as a URL, similar to Permissions.
+Obligations are constraints on what the data consumer can do with the data, restricting or specialising the meaning of the Grants.
+They are specified as a URL, similar to Grants.

 ### Standard obligations